 sources section where you must define:

 C:\OneAgent\Dynatrace-OneAgent-Installer.exe.
-The environment URL and the API token in this example must be replaced by your environment URL and API token.
+To use it, you would need to replace the environment URL and the API token in the example with your environment URL and API token.

 files: "C:/OneAgent/Dynatrace-OneAgent-Installer.exe": source: "https://abcdefghij.live.dynatrace.com/api/v1/deployment/installer/agent/windows/default-unattended/latest?Api-Token=abcdefghijklmnopqrstu&arch=x86&flavor=default"

-1dynatraceInstallAndPost.config configuration file must also contain the installation command for Dynatrace OneAgent in the
+1dynatraceInstallAndPost.config configuration file must also contain the installation command for OneAgent in the

-The following script excerpt example executes the installer from the administrator's desktop folder in quiet mode (i.e., with no graphical user interface).
-The file is passing the
+The following example script excerpt executes the installer from the administrator's desktop folder in quiet mode (no graphical user interface involved).
+The file passes the

-You don't need to add extra commands following Dynatrace OneAgent installation.
-Amazon will restart IIS for you once you've successfully uploaded all your application files.
+You don't need to add extra commands following OneAgent installation.
+Amazon will restart IIS for you after you've successfully uploaded all your application files.

 Go to to the directory with your deployment package source code and create the